roblevintennis/shim/README.md

 I developed a d-pad oriented application for TVs, BluRays, GTV, etc. I found that the UI test frameworks available, although wonderous in there accomplishments, not to be what I needed for my particular problem (e.g. I tried watir|watir-webdriver, Selenium, Windmill, etc., etc.) I found that they all had there own quirks and somehow prevented me from interacting with my application as directly as I would have liked.

 ## How to use?
-At time of writing, I have hacked up a [jasmine][jasmine] test runner that prints test results out directly to console.log.
-Later, I plan to write a nice overlay/pop up or something.
-Just haven't got to it yet (ahem, any takers???).
+At time of writing, I have created a [jasmine][jasmine] test runner that uses jqueryui to show test results in a modal accordian view.
+It waits until the tests have completed before presenting itself.

-Here's what you need to include if you plan to use the ShimReporter I just mentioned:
+Here's what you need to include if you plan to use the above mentioned "ShimReporter" I just mentioned:

 <pre>